AstroLabs-UK/SquadronDashboard/README.md

 - Clones this repository
 - Builds and starts the dashboard in a Docker container (all dependencies bundled in the image - no `npm install` headaches, ever)
 - Installs Chromium if needed, and sets it to launch automatically on boot in kiosk mode, pointed at the dashboard
-- Sets up auto-shutdown (duration configurable on `/edit`, defaults to 2h45m after boot) and auto-update (checks this repo every 30 minutes and rebuilds automatically) as host-level systemd timers
+- Sets up auto-shutdown (duration configurable on `/edit`, defaults to 2h45m after boot) and auto-update (checks this repo shortly after every boot, then every 30 minutes, and applies any changes automatically - your settings from `/edit` are never overwritten) as host-level systemd timers

 Reboot when it finishes, and it comes up full-screen on its own: